Etiquette & Slow Play

 Players are also responsible for checking the conditions of play, on the club notice board prior to competitions.

-Rush Golf Club allows for a two hour turnaround for nine holes.
+Rush Golf Club allows for just over two hours turnaround for nine holes.
+This time window must be complied with to avoid congestion on the course.
 In the case that a group completes their first nine in under the two hour window, they must stand aside and allow those teeing off on their first hole to commence play at their allocated time.

 Players should play at a good pace.
 It is a group’s responsibility to keep up with the group in front.
 If a group loses a clear hole and is delaying the group behind, they should invite the group behind to play through, irrespective of the number of players in that group.
 Where a group has not lost a clear hole, but it is apparent that the group behind can play faster, they should invite the faster moving group to play through.